-As a citizen of the EU, a country of the European Economic Area or of Switzerland you are entitled to move freely within the EU.
+As a citizen of the EU, a country of the European Economic Area or Switzerland you are entitled to move freely within the EU.
 You can travel to Germany without any particular permit or visa, and can research and work here.
 All you need is a valid passport or ID card.

 If you are an international researcher already working or doing a PhD in the EU, you can also spend a period of time conducting research in Germany without applying for any additional residence permit.
 Your host institution merely has to notify the Federal Office for Migration and Refugees accordingly.